Repair of a Flip Ultra HD.

 30 kΩ * 0.95 = 28.5 kΩ just about covers the range of measured values.

-It's safe to assume that for this repair either of the mentioned values would work and additional precision is not needed.
+It's safe to assume that for this repair either of the mentioned values would work and additional precision is not needed as this is a digital circuit.

 The replacement part was fitted and, despite a small chip, works as expected.